Table of Contents

 Hanlon’s razor example

 In some cases, it can be easy to think someone’s intent has malice.
-For example, another development team has made a decision in their architecture that really negatively impacts your team.
+Let’s take a look at this Hanlon’s razor example, another development team has made a decision in their architecture that really negatively impacts your team.
 It might be easy to reach the conclusion they have just done it on purpose because they just don’t care about other teams.

 With Hanlon’s razor, you can take a look at the different sides of the same coin.
 Try to take a look at the decision from their side.
 Are they really there to hurt your team?
-Or can this be explained by “incompetence”.
+Or can this be explained by “incompetence”?
 The other team might not know this impacts you, they might have thought of it and there are other things that are more important, etc. I have learned over the years this kind of situation almost never comes down to malice.
+If you look at your own day-to-day life, you will see other Hanlon’s razor examples.

 Realizing that there usually is no ill intent in this kind of situation really helps me to stay positive.
 Other people or teams are not out there to hurt you on purpose.
 Instead of staying in this negative mindset “I can’t believe they did this”, you can focus your energy on the things that matter!